Trump assigns a special mission to Marco Rubio just as the World Cup begins

 The World Cup kicks off without Trump in the stands

-The World Cup tournament begins this Thursday with the match between Mexico and South Africa at the Estadio Ciudad de México, marking the first World Cup organized jointly by three countries - the United States, Canada, and Mexico - and the first with 48 participating teams.
+The World Cup tournament begins this Thursday with the match between Mexico and South Africa at the Estadio Ciudad de México, marking the first World Cup jointly organized by three countries - the United States, Canada, and Mexico - and the first with 48 participating teams.

 Despite the boos, Trump described the experience as "incredible."